ireaneus/CDI/Ephesians_Comprehensive_Study.md

 - Family Relationships
 - The Armor of God
 - Conclusion

----
-title: NTSurvey - Chapters of Ephesians
-date: 02-25-2025
-author: "Dave Haines"
-category: "Sermon Notes"
-description: "Unlike many of Paul's other letters, Ephesians was not written to address any particular problem or controversy.
-Paul wrote the letter to instruct the Christians of Asia Minor concerning the privileges and responsibilities of those who were part of the church, the Body of Christ."
-image: "/images/welcome.jpg"
-bibleReference: "[Ephesians]"
----

 #### Diary requirements
 - Four chapters or less do one paragraph for entire letter